 Kevin Bupp will tell you he’s in a better place today than he was just three years ago.

 That’s saying something for a guy who’s spent two decades in real estate and has learned to find the right seller so he can buy and capitalize on single-family homes, commercial properties and apartment buildings.

 There are worse fates.

-And, Kevin wears a big smile and readily shares his joy about where he and his associates have landed.
+And, Kevin wears a big smile, readily sharing his joy about where he and his associates have landed.

 “We’re still small fish in a medium sized pond, because the industry is still not as large as it could be,” said Bupp, a resident of Clearwater, Fla., and co-owner with Charles DeHart and Brian Spear of Sunrise Capital Investors.
 “Manufactured is all we focus on now.”

-Some of the communities Sunrise purchases have homes that pre-date the 1976 regulatory change, but most are small to mid-size communities with homes from the 1980s and ’90s, some newer.
+Some of the communities Sunrise purchases have homes that pre-date the 1976 HUD regulatory change.
+However, most are small- to mid-size communities with homes from the 1980s and ’90s, some newer.

-Their investment targets represent a middle-market niche that larger investors and owners overlook, though less so in recent years.
+Their mobile home investment targets represent a middle-market niche that larger investors and owners overlook, though less so in recent years.
 And a good portion of how they get there is by focusing on how to find the right seller.

 “We’re really value add guys,” Bupp said.
 “We are really good at taking a community that is in distress, but in a good market, and taking out the bad elements, bringing in some improvements and making things work.”